PlexSheep/netpulse/README.md

 - `/var/lib/netpulse/netpuse.store` – the database where your checks are stored
 - `/var/log/netpulse.log` – contains the stdout of the daemon
 - `/var/log/netpulse.err` – contains the stderr of the daemon

+**Storage Requirement of the Store**

+Netpulse has been running for almost three months on my homeserver now.
+The server shuts down over night usually for about 6 hours.
+Other than that, it performs the six default checks every 60 seconds.
+My store file has in that time grown to 1.1 MB.
+ZSTD compression and encoding does a lot here.

 ### Targets